thoughtbot/guides/style/README.md

 A guide for programming in style.

-Use [Hound] to automatically review your code and comment on GitHub pull requests for violations of the Ruby portions of this style guide.
+Use [Hound] to automatically review your
+GitHub pull requests for
+Ruby, JavaScript, and CoffeeScript style guide violations.

 [Hound]: https://houndci.com